About the Conference

-- Strategic planning and revenue generation experience is required.
+- Strategic planning and revenue generation experience is preferred.

 - Strong skills in financial management.

-The MVC invites nominations and applications or expressions of interest to be submitted to the search firm assisting the Conference.
-Applications must include a cover letter, resume, and list of references.
-For full consideration, application materials should be submitted to Parker Executive Search’s website by February 1, 2021.
+The Mid-Eastern Athletic Conference invites nominations and applications or expressions of interest to be submitted to the search firm assisting the Conference.
+Applications must include a cover letter, resume or curriculum vitae, and list of references.
+For full consideration, application materials should be submitted to Parker Executive Search’s website by September 27th, 2021.
 Confidential review of materials will begin immediately and continue until the appointment is made.

 770-804-1996 ext.
 116 | 770-804-1996 ext.
 118 | 770-804-1996 ext.
 119

 The Mid-Eastern Athletic Conference is an equal opportunity employer committed to a diverse work environment.